aniladanir/ckad/README.md

 ** Note: Ambassador and adapter patterns are more specific implementations of the sidecar pattern.

+### Horizontal Pod Autoscaling (HPA)
+Horizontal Pod Autoscaling (HPA) is a core feature of Kubernetes that automatically increases or decreases the number of pod replicas in a Deployment, ReplicaSet, or StatefulSet based on observed metrics like CPU utilization or memory usage.

+The primary goals of HPA are to:

+1. Maintain Performance and Availability: When traffic to your application increases, HPA automatically adds more pods to handle the load, ensuring your application remains responsive and doesn't crash.
+2. Improve Cost Efficiency: When traffic is low, HPA automatically removes unneeded pods.
+This frees up cluster resources, which can lead to significant cost savings, especially in cloud environments where you pay for the nodes your pods run on.
+3. Automate Operations: It removes the need for an operator to manually monitor application load and adjust the number of replicas, making the system more self-healing and resilient.

+HPA operates on a control loop managed by the Kubernetes controller manager.

+1. The Metrics Server: HPA relies on a cluster add-on called the Metrics Server.
+The Metrics Server collects resource usage data (CPU and memory) from each node's Kubelet and exposes it through the Kubernetes metrics API.
+Without the Metrics Server, HPA cannot access the data it needs to make scaling decisions based on CPU or memory.

+2. The Control Loop:
+    * The HPA controller periodically (every 15 seconds by default) queries the metrics API to get the latest metric values for the pods it's targeting.
+    * It compares the current metric value (e.g., the average CPU utilization across all pods) to the target value you defined (e.g., 50%).
+    * It calculates the optimal number of replicas needed to bring the current metric value  up/down closer to the target.
+    * It then updates the replicas field of the target Deployment or ReplicaSet.
+The Deployment controller then takes over to actually create or terminate pods to match this new desired count.

+3. Cooldown/Stabilization Window: To prevent rapid scaling up and down (known as "thrashing"), Kubernetes includes a stabilization window.
+By default, it waits 3 minutes after the last scale-up event before considering a scale-down, and 5 minutes after the last scale-down event before another scale-down can occur.
+This ensures scaling decisions are based on sustained trends rather than brief spikes.

+*** Basically, hpa looks at average cpu utilization by pods, if it is closer to the target we specified, then it does nothing.
+If the average utilization goes up, then it creates more pods the bring down the average to the desired value.
+If the average utilization goes down below the target, it evicts some pods to bring the cpu utilization up to the desired value, until it hits min replica value. ***

 ## Definitions
 **Pod:** A Pod is the smallest deployable unit in Kubernetes that runs one or more containers sharing network and storage, scheduled onto a single node.